|As we approached this pair atop this table turned away from us while others curiously meandered toward us.|

 |This is the beginning of the dirt road we traveled to Kusma’s house.
 Bouncing in the car made it impossible to hold the camera steady.
 Thus, a few blurry photos today.|

-Usi suggested we ask Ratnesh to drive us up the mountain to a little village of approximately 60 homes and see Kusma, who’s entire family income is derived from the sale of eggs.
-The thought of being able to add even a tiny bit to that income, purchasing her free range, chemical free eggs during our remaining time in Savusavu, only added to our enthusiasm.
+Usi suggested we ask Ratnesh to drive us up the mountain to a little village of approximately 60 homes and see Kusma, whose entire family income is derived from the sale of eggs.
+The thought of being able to add even a tiny bit to that income, purchasing her free-range, chemical-free eggs during our remaining time in Savusavu, only added to our enthusiasm.

-Buying local has been an ongoing objective as we’ve traveled the world, supporting the hard working local farmers and food producers in our desired for chemical free, fresh foods befitting our way of eating.
+Buying local has been an ongoing objective as we’ve traveled the world, supporting the hard-working local farmers and food producers in our desire for chemical-free, fresh foods befitting our way of eating.

 |I’d wished we could stop for photos but Ratnesh had to maintain momentum the higher we climbed.|

 Yesterday, when the sun peeked out for a short period with a downpour predicted in the afternoon, we called Ratnesh to take us to the egg farm and another trip into town for the Farmer’s Market, grocery and meat market.